sbruce23/CABS/README.md

 by Bruce, Hall, Buysse, and Krafty (2017)

 Dependencies:
-Code was developed using MATLAB 2016b, so code may not function properly
+Code was developed using MATLAB 2016b (version 1.0.0) and has since been updated to be compatible with MATLAB 2018a (version 2.0.0), so code may not function properly
-on older versions of MATLAB.
-MATLAB 2016b or newer is recommended.
+on other versions of MATLAB.
 If choose parallel computing option (parcomp=1), the Parallel
 Computing Toolbox is required.

 Code has been tested and developed for data of the following dimensions: